gotchoices/MyCHIPs/doc/learn-lift.md

 If the signs of the transaction didn't make sense to you, consider reading [this article](http://gotchoices.org/book/account.html).

-Keep in mind, these debits and credits themselves do not actually flow all the way around the circle.
-For example, if A gives an IOU to B, that particular IOU will never flow along to C.  Since this is a private credit model, it means just that.
+Keep in mind, these debits and credits themselves do not actually *flow* all the way around the circle.
+For example, if A gives an IOU to B, that *specific* IOU does not flow along to C.  Since MyCHIPs is a *private credit* model, it means just that.
 Your credit is private.
-It is just between you and the entity you do business with directly--not some other entity you don't know or trust.
+It is just between you and the entity you do business with directly--not some other entity you might not know or trust.

-However, the goal is to make these credits fungible, or in our case, *effectively fungible.*  That means we can't literally substitute one entity's credits for another, but through the lift algorithm, we will accomplish something that is arguably even better:
+However, the goal is to make these credits fungible, or in our case, *effectively fungible.*  So although we can't literally substitute one entity's credits for another, the lift algorithm will allow us to accomplish something that is arguably even better:

 > You can *make* payment using the type of credits you *have* and your seller will *receive* payment in the type of credits he *wants.*

-After a sufficient volume of buying, each entity will have accumulated some amount of asset value in IOU's from the entity upstream from him.
+After a sufficient volume of selling, each entity will have accumulated some amount of asset value in IOU's from the entity just upstream.
 As you can imagine, this can only go on so long.
 For example, if B gets too many IOU's from A, eventually he won't want any more.
 He has reached his maximum "trust level," or "credit limit."